 Types of Stomach Cancer

-- stomach pain or discomfort in the stomach region
+- stomach pain or discomfort

 - a bloated feeling after eating